-- A The student, school, and district are identified in this area. - B This area shows the student's norm-referenced test (NRT) scores in several different ways for each subject area tested.
-Scale Scores are used to report student scores so that the scores reported from year to year can be compared.
-Scale scores can be used to interpret trends in student performance.
+The student, school, and district are identified in this area.

+B This area shows the student's norm-referenced test (NRT) scores in several different ways for each subject area tested.
 The National Percentile Rank (NPR) score indicates the percent of all students in the national sample who scored equal to or below the student's score.
 Stanine scores divide the distribution of scores into nine equal parts and are not as variable as percentile ranks.
+Stanines in the range of 4-6 are considered average scores.
+The National Percentile Bands show scores that are approximate indicators of achievement.
+If the student took the test again, his or her score would probably fall within the number range shown.
+By comparing the bands, you can determine whether the student did better in some subjects than in others.

-Stanines in the range of 4-6 are considered average scores. - C The Content Scores shown in this area are the actual number of points a student earned.
-The "Number of Correct Responses" can be compared to the "Number of Questions on Test" to determine the amount of success a student has demonstrated in each area.
-The content subcategories vary from grade to grade.
+The Content Scores shown in this area are the actual number of points a student earned.
+The "Number of Correct Responses" can be compared to the "Number of Questions on Test" to determine a student's success in each area.
+These scores should not be compared year to year, because the content subcategories vary slightly from grade to grade.
+The "National Mean of Correct Responses" is the average number of correct responses in relation to the performance of students throughout the nation.
 Page 36 of this booklet describes the content assessed on the NRT portion of the FCAT.
-When the "Number of Questions Attempted" is less than the "Number of Questions on Test," the student did not provide an answer to every question in that content subcategory.